yzlean/cisco-packet-tracer-labs/README.md

 This lab connects a local office network to an ISP router, using a default route to give internal devices access to the public internet.

 ### Technologies Used
-- Cisco Packet Tracer / ISR 4331 Router / Catalyst 2960 Switch
+- Cisco Packet Tracer, Layer 2 Switching, Static Routing, Layer 3 Architecture, ICMP Troubleshooting
 - IPv4 Addressing & Subnetting
 - Static Routing (Gateway of Last Resort)
 - DHCP Services